Nargol: Geography

 Nargol is sited in Gujarat's southern region near the Maharashtra border.
 It lies about 150 km north from Mumbai and around 400 km from Ahmedabad on the Arabian Sea coast.
 The nearest town is Vapi, located about 25 km away.

 The Arabian Sea is to the West, Umargam to the south, separated by a river.
 To the southeast is Sanjan and to the North is Saronda.

 The countryside surrounding Nargol is typical Indian countryside dotted with small farmhouses.
 Around Nargol water buffalos swim in the rivers or sparsely populated quiet landscapes of dry savannah.
 The beaches are sandy, wide and isolated with a relatively large tidal range and strong tidal currents.

 Nargol beach is dotted with Casuarina trees and the waters have a population of sea turtles.
 The uncrowded beach is rarely visited by locals.
 It is an interesting holiday destination and sees a few tourists.
 The seaside is part of the Gulf of Khambhat, which has very cloudy waters with almost no visibility.
 This is possibly because of the large rivers that bring their runoff to the sea around the bay.

 History

 Persians (Zoroastrians) were the first to land on the shores of Nargol.
-They spread south to Sanjan and north to Udvada.
+They spread south to Sanjan and north to Udvada.(source?)

 Nargol has experienced problems with water scarcity and salinity.

 UNICEF made efforts to teach village leaders about issues concerning child survival and development.